renaissance-publishing/renaissance/content/chapters/21-races.md

 - Old Age: 60 years
 - Average height: 160cm
 - Average weight: 50kg
+- Diet: Omnivore (fish, aquatic insects, aquatic plants)

 - Mud-Skippers are vibrant and energetic, but also traditional, isolationist and mysterious.
 - DUR 25, STR 20
 - +5 COG, +5 INT, +5 WIL
 - Movement: Swim 5/15, Foot 3/9, Slither 3/9
-- Senses: Normal, Life-Sense, Low-Light
+- Senses: Normal, Life-Sense, Low-Light, *Poort out of water*
+- Size: Medium
 - Tags: Natural, Amphibious, Aquatic, Cavedweller, Humanoid, Mud-Skipper
 - Language Groups: MS, *Mute out of water*
 - *Aquatic Adaptation*: Mudskippers are graceful and powerful underwater, but awkward on land.
   - They function as well underwater as terrestrial races do on land: they are able to perform most physical tasks without impairment; they can maneuver powerfully, receiving a +20 bonus to Athletics checks related to swimming; and their senses aren't impaired, as a terrestrial race's would be.
     And, of course, they can breath underwater, thanks to their gills.
-  - However, they are somewhat awkward on land: when out of the water, they take a -10 penalty to Perception checks, as their sense are impaired; they take a -10 penalty to checks that include SOM, as they find leverage without buoyancy difficult; and they are functionally mute, as their mouths and vocal cords function poorly in air.
+  - However, they are somewhat awkward on land: when out of the water, they take a -10 penalty to Perception checks, as their senses are impaired; they take a -10 penalty to checks that include SOM, as they find leverage without buoyancy difficult; and they are functionally mute, as their mouths and vocal cords function poorly in air.
 - *Fresh-Water*: Mud-Skippers are fresh-water creatures.
   Salt water will damage their gills and skin, and will slowly poison and suffocate them.
   They take 1 DV for each turn that they are submerged in salt-water.